Your Guide to the 3 Zones of Kitchen Storage

 The cooking zone, home to your cooktop and oven, completes the workflow triangle.
 As this is where the action happens, anything related to cooking should generally live within this zone.

-Cooling racks and serving dishes along with cookware like pots and pans should be within easy reach of your cooking area.
+Cooling racks and serving dishes, along with cookware like pots and pans, should be within easy reach of your cooking area.
+Ensure you have ample kitchen cupboards both below and above the benchtop – if your cupboards will be deep, consider replacing them with drawers for easy access.

 The cooking zone may also be a good home for your microwave, whether under the bench or concealed in cabinetry.